P0L3NARUBA/.github/profile/README.md

 Recently, My GTA 5 Source Code Build guide has got DMCA'ed by Take Two.<br>
 They even copyright striked my videos about this stuff....<br>
 So i just released the guide in my discord server, You can find the discord invite link from the organization page.<br>
-Or, Check out my friend's new github guide: https://github.com/voyageprofessor/gtav-sourcecode-build-guide
+Or, Check out my new github guide: https://github.com/voyageprofessor/gtav-sourcecode-build-guide